How to Get Rid of a Stuffy Nose: 15 Remedies That Work

 • Medication side effects: Beta-blockers, ACE inhibitors, and some antidepressants can cause nasal congestion as a side effect.

-When to See a Doctor
+When Should You See a Doctor About a Stuffy Nose?

 See a healthcare provider if nasal congestion persists for more than two weeks without improvement, you have recurrent sinus infections (four or more per year), congestion is accompanied by high fever and severe facial pain, only one side of the nose is consistently blocked (which may indicate a structural issue or nasal polyp), or you notice blood-tinged discharge without a clear cause.